-Many draw on the Buddhist practice of mindfulness—the most popular of which, Headspace, boasts two million users, Gwyneth Paltrow, Emma Watson, Fearne Cotton, Jared Leto, and Arianna Huffington among them.
-Others, meanwhile, use techniques from more modern psychological tools like Cognitive Behavioral Therapy (CBT).
+Many draw on the Buddhist practice of mindfulness – the most popular of which, Headspace, boasts two million users, among them Gwyneth Paltrow, Emma Watson, Fearne Cotton, Jared Leto and Arianna Huffington.
+Others, meanwhile, use techniques from more modern psychological therapies like Cognitive Behavioural Therapy (CBT).

 Andy Gibson is "Head Gardener" of Mindapples, a social enterprise dedicated to educating people about nurturing and nourishing their mental wellbeing.
 "What we're seeing is a growing interest in people wanting to take care of their minds," he says, "so I see a large number of these apps as an extension of the self-help market."

-He adds: "There's an obvious extension into the app world of monitoring behavior, getting support from peers, feedback, that kind of thing."
-This is exactly where the Mindapples app, Moodbug, fits in: it combines a tool for tracking and monitoring your moods, similar to the kind of "mood diary" you might use in more traditional CBT, with interactions similar to a social network—where users can view their friends' moods and offer support where necessary.
+He adds: "There's an obvious extension into the app world of monitoring behaviour, getting support from peers, feedback, that kind of thing."
+This is exactly where the Mindapples app, Moodbug, fits in: it combines a tool for tracking and monitoring your moods, similar to the kind of "mood diary" you might use in more traditional CBT, with interactions similar to a social network – where users can view their friends' moods and offer support where necessary.

-"The health applications space is inundated with physical fitness apps, and people are starting to realize, due to the high pressures that life brings, that mental health is equally as important," says Ustwo's Alana Wood, who is product lead on the new app Moodnotes.
+"The health applications space is inundated with physical fitness apps, and people are starting to realise, due to the high pressures that life brings, that mental health is equally as important," says Ustwo's Alana Wood, who is Product Lead on brand new app Moodnotes.

 "We are already seeing that some people use it every day to log their mood.
 Some people just use it when they encounter a stressful situation at work, to unstick their thinking.
 Then we're also seeing people who use it to discover what makes them more content in life," Wood explains.